Please note: this post was written in 2014, so the situation is likely to have changed.

 Walking is obviously free and there are plenty of places to explore, but for B20 you can catch a small boat to the magical Isla del Sol itself where the Incas believed their Sun God was born.

-Apart from the various Bolettos (amounting to about the same price again if you want to walk the whole length of the island), life is equally cheap and even less stressful than the mainland.
+Apart from the various boletos*, staying on the Isla del Sol is equally cheap and even less stressful than the mainland.

 As there are no cars, the best way to discover the whole island, which is 14.3km², is to stay for a night and walk around at your own pace.
-The atmosphere is relaxed and with "ports" in the North and the South, we decided to walk up along the ridge in the morning and spend a night in the less populated Northern side.
+The atmosphere is relaxed and with small ports in the north and the south, we decided to walk up along the ridge in the morning and spend a night in the less populated northern side.

 This view is just a glimpse of the patchwork farmland and glassy, patterned water we could see below...